jenmyers/jenmyers.net/README.md

 # Jenmyers.net

 The personal website of Jen Myers and her official repository of articles, talks, speaking events and other associated information.
-A robot named Alfred is also involved.

 ## Tools